 - Expanding Interactive Systems With Devices and Libraries

-In this course, you will go beyond output devices that simply display information and move on to output devices that involve physical movement.
-You will apply your knowledge to servo motors and other actuators that can be incorporated into your interactive devices.
-You will also discover some of the basics of power management and design — a crucial element of your project's success.
+In this course you will go beyond output devices that simply display information to output devices that involve physical movement.
+Actuators are the components of interactive devices that act on the world.
+You will learn about servo motors and other actuators that can be incorporated into your interactive devices.

-Through practical activities involving the Arduino and various external components, you will deepen your prototyping and debugging skills.
-These activities help support your skills for the final project, in which you will design and build a physical interactive device of your own choosing.
+There are a number of practical activities involving the Arduino and various external components, and during these practical sessions you will deepen your prototyping and debugging skills.
+These activities lead up to the final project, in which you will design and build a physical interactive device of your own choosing.

 You are required to have completed the following courses or have equivalent experience before taking this course: